 With an area of only 0.246 square miles and a population of just 1,398 in 2013, Bonnie Brae, which means “pleasant hill” in Gaelic, is a bustling and upscale neighborhood in southeast metropolitan Denver east of University Avenue between Mississippi and Exposition Avenues, University Boulevard and Steele Street.

-Search Bonnie Brae Homes For Sale » FREE Bonnie Brae Market Report »
+Bonnie Brae Homes For Sale

-That primary development in the 1940s and 1950s used the exciting new architectural designs that became known as Art Moderne and the International Style.
+The Bonnie Brae neighborhood is located in Denver’s Belcaro subdivision.
+The primary development in the 1940s and 1950s used the exciting new architectural designs that became known as Art Moderne and the International Style.
 Art Moderne employed classic elements but in new ways that emphasized horizontal lines and softened angles with corners that curved.
 The International Style focused on a building’s function with the aim of “less is more.”

 The approximate 700 homes on winding and curvy tree-lined streets in this serene residential enclave range from the original unique smaller houses to multi-million dollar custom-built homes.
 There are newer homes along with brand new homes that are mixed into this outstanding neighborhood.
 Bonnie Brae is also known for the brand new “scraper” homes or McMansions that have replaced many of the traditional and historic ranch style and Tudor homes and are more than suitable for the new urban sophisticated homeowner.